Help us improve EA Help! Take Survey No, Thanks

 Statutory rights

-As a consumer in the Republic of Korea, in addition to a right of withdrawal set out below, if digital content you have purchased is faulty or defective you are entitled by law to claim a refund within one of the following time periods, whichever ends earlier:
+As a consumer in the Republic of Korea, if digital content you have purchased is faulty or defective, you are entitled by law to claim a refund within one of the following time periods, whichever ends earlier:

 • 3 months from the date of delivery of digital content